Skip to main content

 · Watercolour

-I will be introduced to the exam paper and will explore the potential of my chosen question.
-A clear timeframe will be outlined for the exam preparation period within which I will independently develop a body of work that meet all of the assessment objectives.
+I will be introduced to the exam paper and will explore the potential of my chosen question(s).
+A clear timeframe will be outlined for the exam preparation period within which I will independently develop a body of work that meets all four assessment objectives.

 Term 3

-All work is to be completed, marked and submitted to AQA by the May 31st May.
+All work is to be completed, marked, and submitted to AQA by the 31st of May.
 This mean I must submit my work by the deadline set by my subject teacher.

 Individually marked portfolio/EXAM work